-“Then leave him a message and make sure you include a smiley face it in.
+“Then leave him a message and make sure you include a smiley face in it.
 I know how much he loves them.”

 17 walked forward again toward the end of the long narrow tube without argument.
 He wasn’t in the mood for a shock in the base of his skull.
 Without being aware of what he was doing, he rubbed the place on the back of his neck where they had implanted the chip more than a thousand years before.
 He looked up at one of the security cameras.
 No doubt that Daniels or someone else from security was watching him.
 He raised his right hand and gave them the finger and then a salute.

-Then the inspector walked towards him, tablet in hand.
+Then the inspector walked toward him, tablet in hand.
 With a single glance, he forgot everything else.
 He swallowed hard.
 She was stunning.
-She raised her right hand, containing a small wireless scanner linked to her tablet and checked his vitals.
-She waved it like a magic wand up and down, left and right muttering to herself the technical jargon of the readout.
+She raised her right hand, holding a small wireless scanner linked to her tablet, and checked his vitals.
+She waved it like a magic wand up and down, left and right, muttering to herself the technical jargon of the readout.

 17 could feel his heart pounding in his chest as his breathing grew more rapid.
 Her long blonde hair almost shimmered in the brutal fluorescent light of the docks.
 Those lights made everyone look ugly, so the fact that she was still radiant caught 17’s attention.
 Her deep bluish-green eyes accented her bronzed skin.
 Her mouth had an almost natural upturn, and he traced the curvature of her tiny jaw with his eyes.
 He watched her lips as her mouth moved and felt his breath escaping him.
 For the first time in centuries, he felt butterflies in his stomach.

 “Runner… 17?
 Wow, that’s the lowest number I’ve seen so far.”
 Her voice was light and curious.